nasa-nccs-hpda/vhr-cloudmask/README.md

-├── examples              <- Examples for utilizing the library ├── requirements          <- Requirements for installing the dependencies ├── scripts               <- Utility scripts for analysis ├── terragpu              <- Library source code
+├── examples              <- Examples for utilizing the library ├── requirements          <- Requirements for installing the dependencies ├── scripts               <- Utility scripts for analysis ├── vhr_cloudmask         <- Library source code
 ├── README.md             <- The top-level README for developers using this project ├── CHANGELOG.md          <- Releases documentation
 ├── LICENSE               <- License documentation